• Home Page

 Yesterday When I Was Young

 English journalist and lyricist Herbert Kretzmer was a close collaborator with Charles Aznavour.
 Kretzmer (1925-20) was born in South Africa of emigré Lithuanian Jewish parents.
 He moved to London in 1954 and worked as a journalist and lyricist.
 After Aznavour released "Hier encore" in 1964, Kretzmer wrote an English language adaptation named “Yesterday When I was Young.”
-In 1969 it became a huge hit in America for country singer Roy Clark of Hee Haw fame who took it to the #9 position on the "Hot Country Singles" chart and even earned a spot on the "List of One Hit Wonders."
+Kretzmer himself acknowledged that although the French title was "untranslatable," the song's English title was a disadvantage in the American market: "Yesterday When I Was Young implied that the singer was no longer young--a fatal thing to say if you're an American!"
+The song was sent to Tony Bennett, Andy Williams, Sinatra, but nobody wanted it.
+Finally, in 1969 it became a huge hit in America for country singer Roy Clark of Hee Haw fame who took it to the #9 position on the "Hot Country Singles" chart and even earned a spot on the "List of One Hit Wonders."
 In 1970, Aznavour's own English language version was a hit single release in Europe and the song was subsequently covered by a long list of artists.
 When it comes to vocal artistry, none surpasses Aznavour himself in expression, articulation, modulation and phrasing.
 Combined with Kretzmer's adaptation, it's a winner.

 Kretzmer's lyrics for Aznavour's song differ from the French original but are faithful to its spirit and represent an outstanding interpretation.
 Aznavour himself once commented that it was even more poetic than the original.
 The two versions are remarkably isometric in poetic structure, each with 7 stanzas of 7 or 8 lines.
 Curiously, the French version proceeds at a more rapid pace and feels rushed, clocking only 2m22s compared with the more leisurely pace of the English version at 3m40s.
 Neither the French nor the American version exhibits significant narrative or melodic progress during the course of the song.
 Both songs are an extended lament in old age about disappointments and bad decisions during life with each verse accounting for a segment of the sad story.
 Things began with high hopes and living life to the fullest but ultimately missed what life was really all about.
 The two versions diverge in their portrayal of past mis-steps but by-and-large they depict mirror images of a wastrel’s life.
 Regret arises from failed projects, lost relationships and the rapidly approaching end of life.
 Melodically, stanzas are similar with some uplift in the chorus and a more somber tone in the outgoing outro.